 Video has become the default content format across nearly every channel.
 Social feeds, sales pages, internal communications, product demos, training content, support libraries, and even cold outreach now rely on video in ways that would have required dedicated production teams just three years ago.

 That does not mean AI video is indistinguishable from everything a skilled production team would make.
-It means the gap closed enough to make AI video genuinely useful for a much wider range of people and budgets, and the tools that got there first have built significant user bases.
+It means the gap closed enough to make AI video useful for a much wider range of people and budgets, and the tools that got there first have built significant user bases.

 Comparison Table: Best AI Video Tools by Use Case